 El Cocinero established its name in its first branch in Nasugbu, Batangas.
 Putting up another branch in one of people’s favorite vacation spot such as Tagaytay is definitely a good move.
 El Cocinero displays a Mediterranean concept and serves authentic Spanish food.
 This is all thanks to Chef Arnaldo’s 14 years of staying in Ibiza, Spain.
 This allows us to have a taste of authentic Spanish cuisine without having to spend all our income in flying to Spain.

 Our Experience at El Cocinero, La Bella Tagaytay Branch

-We had a quick family staycation in La Bella Tagaytay last end of October which I talked about in my previous post.
-So it was a great chance to try this Spanish restaurant that people have been raving about.
+We had a quick family staycation in La Bella Tagaytay last end of October so it was a great chance to try this Spanish restaurant that people have been raving about.
 We all agreed to have our dinner at El Cocinero.

 Actually, I’m already getting used to dining at overrated restaurants and it’s quite disappointing.
 So upon deciding to try El Cocinero, I tried not to set my expectations too high.
 But you know what?
 Those positive comments that I’ve heard all made sense upon experiencing it firsthand!

 I mean, just looking at the interiors and colorful artworks spread all throughout the place is already a satisfying experience.
 I loved how the Mediterranean touches have all been laid out.
 The dominating colors of red and orange somehow boosts our appetite!

 The food took awhile to be served but at least it’s a guarantee that the food is freshly cooked.
 We just took few photos and strolled around the place while waiting for our dinner.
 It was a chilly night inside an artsy place.
 For the background music, it was the relaxing symphony made by choirs of crickets as if they were all singing for their king.
 The 30-minute waiting game felt like 5 minutes.